top of page

 SOCIAL ENGAGEMENT AND DISTINCTIONS

-Helena was also active in the community - she was involved in the Polish Acoustical Society, was an honorary member of the Catgut Acoustical Society, and the Association of Polish Artistic Luthiers.
+Helena was also active in the community — she was involved in the Polish Acoustical Society, was an honorary member of the Catgut Acoustical Society, and the Association of Polish Artist Violin Makers.
 Her passions were not limited to science; she was an avid tourist, a guide for the Polish Tourist and Sightseeing Society (PTTK), and actively participated in the musical and cultural life of Poznań and Zielona Góra.
 For her professional and social activities, she received numerous awards, including the Golden Cross of Merit and the Knight's Cross of the Order of Polonia Restituta.

 PASSION AND PRIVATE LIFE